-Climate variability affects the feeding habits of hammerhead sharks inhabiting the Galapagos Marine Reserve
+Climate variability affects the feeding habits of hammerhead sharks in Galapagos

 Recently, researchers from the Charles Darwin Foundation, the Universidad San Francisco de Quito and the Galapagos National Park Directorate demonstrated that the feeding behavior of hammerhead sharks (Sphyrna lewini) is affected during the presence of climatic events, such as El Niño/La Niña cycles, in the Galapagos Marine Reserve (GMR).
 This is one of the few studies available to date in the Eastern Tropical Pacific region that explores how climate variation affects the trophic ecology of this shark species, which is classified as "Critically Endangered" as of 2019, according to the Red List of the International Union for Conservation of Nature.